heiskr/u/README.md

 3. Aliases
 --------------------------------------------------------------------------------

 Aliases are opt-in language features that can reduce some verbosity from the language, at the cost of some consistency.

+#### 3.1 Set

-*Alias: Set.* The set alias allows the regular variable syntax instead of the `set ... to ...` syntax.
+The set alias allows the regular variable syntax instead of the `set ... to ...` syntax.

 ```
   a = 42
 ```

+#### 3.2 Getters and Setters

-*Alias: Getters and Setters.* Many languages allow using `object.key` and `object[key]` for getters and setters of iterables, and Garden's alias can allow for that as well.
+Many languages allow using `object.key` and `object[key]` for getters and setters of iterables, and Garden's alias can allow for that as well.
 Using the dot notation, the key is a string.

 ```
   set a to myMap.key